Thursday, September 5, 2024

 ORAL HISTORY:

 DAVID: My first band was Meataxe, with Damien who lived down the road from me.
 I started listening to Nirvana around '94, probably because of Kurt Cobain dying, then I was hearing punk played on skate videos.
 I met other guys at high school who were into punk as well and then it started from there.
 When we were first learning to play, it was just Damien and me in his parent's basement.
 After a little while we got Ward to play bass.
-We probably would have got Chris Shields to play bass in Meataxe as Ward was really a guitarist and Chris was a bass player, but by the time Meataxe had about Shields was dead.
+We probably would have got Chris Shields to play bass in Meataxe as Ward was really a guitarist and Chris was a bass player, but by the time Meataxe had gotten going Shields was dead.

 David Mangnall (Drums), Noise Levels correspondence, 2024

 DAVID: We played a lot of Hornsby PCYC shows.
 They were always great.
-Despite the death of my friend (Chris Shields) weighing heavily on my mind at the time the shows were such a fun thing to be a part of.
+Despite the death of my friend (Chris Shields) weighing heavily on my mind towards the end the shows were such a fun thing to be a part of.
 And the fact that we kind of did it all ourselves was a cool thing too.
 No internet and shit around back then really - just word of mouth and a few flyers.
 The older guys from the city scene were there too alongside us younger guys.
 I'd be drumming looking out at the crowd trying to remember how to play some shit two-minute song we made in Damien's basement, and I'd see a guy whose band I'd listened to and looked up to, and they'd be nodding along to our songs.
 People travelled from Wollongong and Newcastle to get to those shows.
 Damien's mum and his old Italian grandma would often come too and stand off to the side to watch.
 Who knows what his grandma made of it!
 When Chris died in May 2000, a lot of those older guys from the city scene - Jay Blurter, Hedge, Fingers, Dave Thommo, B.E. - they all turned up to his funeral.
 I didn't even really know them all that well at that point, I'm not sure any of us did, but I felt like it cemented the bond we all had together.
 I've always had time for those guys ever since then.

 David Mangnall (Drums), Noise Levels correspondence, 2024

-DAVID: One time at one of the Honrsby shows, there was a solo Japanese hardcore guy that had stumbled across a flyer and turned up to the show that was on.
+DAVID: One time at one of the Hornsby shows, there was a solo Japanese hardcore guy that had stumbled across a flyer and turned up to the show that was on.
 We used to do a cover of a song by a Japanese band called Assfort, a hardcore band from Tokyo.
 We ended up getting the guy to do vocals on the song.
 Who knows if he even really knew the lyrics but at least it sounded authentic for once!

 David Mangnall (Drums), Noise Levels correspondence, 2024